Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 - Generate credentials for the IAM user `pac-content-provisioner` in content-test aws account for a dev stack or in content-prod aws account for a staging/ prod stack.
 - Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
-- Set the `CLUSTER` environment variable, this will be appended to `pac-aurora` for all provisioned infrastructure.
-Note: The cluster name should be region agnostic, for example, `staging` will provision `pac-aurora-staging-eu` and `pac-aurora-staging-us` database instances.
+- Set the `CLUSTER` environment variable and the `CLUSTER_SUFFIX`, this will be appended to `pac-aurora` for all provisioned infrastructure. `CLUSTER_SUFFIX` will be appended to the environment name it is possible to provision a db without a suffix however for DR purposes you should always add a suffix (currently we are working off a list of composer name [here](https://docs.google.com/spreadsheets/d/1cyqrrC5T24EU3frwPtXe8xr3mrOPSNxxvSB88IDZsaE/edit#gid=0 "composer list")).
+  Note: The cluster name should be region agnostic, for example, `staging_xxx` will provision `pac-aurora-staging_xxx-eu` and `pac-aurora-staging_xxx-us` database instances.
+- Set the `CURRENT_RDATA_CNAME` this is the CNAME the toplevel GLB address is pointing too. you can find out what it is by  doing an nslookup or dig on the toplevel GLB address, e.g. nslookup prod.rds.pac.ft.com.
+  See note above regarding DNS configuration.
 - Set the `ENVIRONMENT_TYPE` environment variable to the type of environment the cluster will be, i.e. `t` for staging, `p` for production and `d` for anything else.
 - Set the `PAC_DB_USER_PASSWORD` environment variable.
 The provisioner will create a `pac` user with appropriate permissions in the new database, which is identified by the provided the password.

+NOTE: if there is a need a database can be provisioned without the `CLUSTER_SUFFIX` and `CURRENT_RDATA_CNAME` the script will support it. this will result in DNS set up of one leve GLB e.g. staging-rds-pac, staging-rds-eu-pac and staging-rds-us-pac.

 - Run the following docker command

 ```